-Housing Program Program Objectives Program Accomplishments 1.
-Residential Rehabilitation Program Assist 20 households during the planning period, subject to available funding.
-Due to the dissolution of Redevelopment Agencies by the State, funding for this program has not been available.
-Continued Appropriateness: The City's Housing Funds balance from residential loan repayments and refinancing is projected to grow from \$2 million.
-These funds may be used to re-initiate the Residential Rehabilitation Program.
-Therefore, it is being included in the 2021-2029 Housing Element.
-2. Neighborhood Preservation and Revitalization Program (CAPP) Continue to implement CAPP within the designated Focus Areas.
+Housing Program Program Objectives Program Accomplishments 2.
+Neighborhood Preservation and Revitalization Program (CAPP) Continue to implement CAPP within the designated Focus Areas.
 The City no longer implements the CAPP.
 The citywide code enforcement program includes the Focus Areas.
 The City also implements an active graffiti abatement program.
 Continued Appropriateness: This program is no longer appropriate for the 2021-2029 Housing Element.
 It is replaced by the City's code enforcement and graffiti abatement programs.
 3. Housing Inspection Program Complete inspections of approximately 200 units annually.
 Inspect ownership units upon re-sale.
 The City has also implemented a Pre-Sale Inspection program The program requires sellers to submit an application and obtain the resulting report before they sell any residential property.
 The report includes City records related to the structure at the property and of any code violations as identified by a City inspection.
 In 2021, Building & Safety conducted 75 inspections on Resale, with 69 retrofits completed.
 Continued Appropriateness: This program is continued in the 2021-2029 Housing Element.
 4 Lead Based Paint Awareness Remediate lead cases.
 Coordinate with LA County and Pacoima Beautiful on educational programs and identification of funding sources.
 The City continues to provide brochures to prospective building permit applicants in compliance with applicable lead-based paint abatement procedures.
 The City also continues to work with Pacoima Beautiful and the County of Los Angeles to identify funding for outreach and abatement.
 Continued Appropriateness: This program is continued in the 2021-2029 Housing Element.

-5. Facilitate Affordable and Special Needs Housing Development Collaborate with affordable housing developers, offer regulatory concessions and incentives, and identify new funding sources to facilitate production of at least 195 new affordable and special needs housing units.
+Housing Program Program Objectives Program Accomplishments 5.
+Facilitate Affordable and Special Needs Housing Development Collaborate with affordable housing developers, offer regulatory concessions and incentives, and identify new funding sources to facilitate production of at least 195 new affordable and special needs housing units.
 In 2014, building permits were issued for 28 very low and 4 low-income deed restricted units.
 In 2019, a fourplex issued building permits on San Fernando Rd has projected rents of \$1,700 for 2-bedroom units, within the range of affordability for lower income households.
 In addition, between 2015 and 2020, a total of 274 accessory dwelling units were issued building permits (an average of 45 each year).
 Annually, a rent survey was conducted to determine the affordability levels of guesthouses in San Fernando and the surrounding areas.
 The units fell within low- and moderate-income affordability.
 Continued Appropriateness: This program is continued in the 2021-2029 Housing Element.
 6. Conservation of Existing and Future Affordable Units Monitor the status of the existing and future affordable rental housing stock in San Fernando.
 Work with property owners, interest groups and the State and Federal governments to conserve its affordable housing stock.
 The City continues to monitor existing deed restricted affordable units on an annual basis.
 Continued Appropriateness: This program is continued in the 2021-2029 Housing Element.